 Alphonse Ndayikengurukiye was a journalist/producer for 24 years at Burundi Radio & Television.
-Following that he worked at The Voice of America, a multimedia international broadcast service in his native country, The Republic of Burundi.
+Following that he worked at The Voice of America, a multimedia international broadcast service in the United States of America.
 He received his training at the International School of Journalism in Berlin, Germany.
 Burundi was involved in a civil war for several years and he dedicated his television documentaries to mostly population and community issues.
 Upon coming to the U.S. he worked as a caregiver for people with mental impairments.

 Alphonse is our newest partner in Building Resilience, L.L.C.
 He began his involvement with Building Resilience in 2013 by organizing meetings with different immigrant communities, teaching and coaching individuals and groups on how to use the Skills & Attitudes of resilience to relieve stress.
 Alphonse wishes to continue helping people, individually and collectively, to live less stressful lives and learn to expect a better life.